dominant-strategies/quai-docusaurus/docs/participate/node/run-a-node.md

 transmission-remote  -l
 ```

+:::note
 The snapshot will be downloaded to the `~/Downloads` directory, **please leave it there if you have the space available as it helps speed up torrent downloads for other users**.

-:::note
-You can also use other torrent clients like [qBittorrent](https://www.qbittorrent.org/).
-We recommend only using open source torrent clients to download the snapshot like Transmission or qBittorrent.
 :::

 After your torrent client has finished downloading the snapshot, follow the instructions below to import the snapshot into your node.